SuOzdemir/superheros/README.md

 **POST** request to `/api/v1/superheros`:

 - creates a new superhero
-- expects a JSON superhero object with an id property as a body payload.
+- expects a JSON superheroDTO object without an id property as a request entity
 - adds the given superhero object a unique long id.
 The first created superhero has id 1, the second one 2, and so on.

-- The task requires structural and extendable code.
-So the collections in the superhero like weapon,power and association are designed to be an object List instead of String List.
-- there is a validation for the attributes: name and alias.
-They should not be blank.(empty or null)
+- name and alias should not be blank.(empty or null)
 - the response code is 201, and the response body is the created superhero object

 **PATCH** request to `/api/v1/superheros/id`:

 - updates partially, name,alias and origin variables.
-If any of them is left blank it is not updated
+- If any of them is left blank it is not updated
-- expects a JSON superheroDTO object without an id property as a body payload.
+- expects a JSON superheroBaseDTO object .
-- adds the given superhero object a unique long id.
-The first created superhero has id 1, the second one 2, and so on.

-- The task requires structural and extendable code.
-So the collections in the superhero like weapon,power and association are designed to be an object List instead of String List.
-- there is a validation for the attributes: name and alias.
-They should not be blank.(empty or null)
+- Name and alias should not be blank.(empty or null)
-- the response code is 201, and the response body is the created superhero object
+- the response code is 200

 **DELETE** request to `/api/v1/superheros/id`: